AnantharamanLab/CheckAMG/README.md

 ### 4. Which confidence levels should I use?

-> **TL;DR** When in doubt, use high, but medium can be included if your input is virus enriched.
+> **TL;DR** When in doubt, use high, but medium should be included if your input is virus enriched.

 The precision and recall of each confidence level for predicting true viral proteins depends on the input dataset.
 Whether you should use high, medium, and/or low-confidence AVGs will depend on your knowledge of your input data.

 * **High-confidence**
     * CheckAMG assigns confidence levels such that high-confidence predictions can be almost always trusted (false-discovery rate < 0.1 in all tested cases)
     * To maintain the integrity of high-confidence predictions even in cases where viral proteins are relatively rare in the input, high-confidence predictions are conservative
-    * **We recommend using just high-confidence viral proteins when viral proteins are relatively rare in the input data (such as mixed-community metagenomes) or when the composition of the input data is unknown**
+    * **We recommend using just high-confidence AVGs when viral proteins are relatively rare in the input data (such as mixed-community metagenomes) or when the composition of the input data is unknown**
 * **Medium-confidence**
-    * Using medium-confidence predictions can dramatically increase the recovery of truly viral proteins, but they may not always be best to use
+    * Using medium-confidence predictions can significantly increase the recovery of truly viral proteins, but they may not always be best to use
     * Medium-confidence predictions maintain false-discovery rates < 0.1 in datasets with at least 50% viral proteins, but as input sequences become increasingly non-viral in their protein composition, FDRs begin to surpass 0.1 (see the table, below)
-    * **We recommend using both high- and medium-confidence viral proteins when you know that roughly half of your input sequences are viral, such as outputs from most virus prediction tools or viromes**
+    * **We recommend using both high- and medium-confidence AVGs when you know that roughly half of your input sequences are viral, such as outputs from most virus prediction tools or viromes**
 * **Low-confidence**
     * Low-confidence predictions are not filtered at all, so we only recommend using them when you are certain that all of your input sequences are free of non-viral sequence contamination, or for testing